 From July 2nd to 4th, I had the pleasure of hosting the Young Statisticians Meeting (YSM) 2025, held at the Central Teaching Hub in the University of Liverpool.
 Co-chaired by myself and fellow PhD student Alexandra Hunt from the Department of Health Data Science, this year’s event brought together around 80 early career statisticians and PhD students each day from across the UK and many from overseas.

 The main programme was packed with insightful and inspiring talks across a wide range of disciplines.
-One of my personal highlights was Prof Amy Wilson’s keynote, "Statistics and the law: what’s the verdict?", which opened our eyes to how statistical evidence plays a role in real-world legal decisions — a fascinating look into how mathematics can be applied in the justice system.
+One of our personal highlights was Professor Amy Wilson’s keynote, "Statistics and the law: what’s the verdict?", which opened our eyes to how statistical evidence plays a role in real-world legal decisions - a fascinating look into how mathematics can be applied in the justice system.
 Equally impressive was Prof Ruth Keogh from the London School of Hygiene and Tropical Medicine, who spoke on the delicate balance of prediction and causal inference.